YawoSadji/MultiversePortfolio/readme.md

     - Duration: 12 months
     - [Link to deployed Portfolio Website](https://yawosadji.github.io/MultiversePortfolio/)

-        During my apprenticeship at Verizon, I had the opportunity to work on some Java/ Springboot codebase for the SOX compliance team.
+During my apprenticeship at Verizon, I had the opportunity to work on some Java/Springboot codebase for the SOX compliance team:

 - API integration
 - API data troubleshooting
-            - Improved codebase to increase process efficiency I also learned RPA development using UiPath and built automations for my team.
+- Improved codebase to increase process efficiency

+I also learned RPA development using UiPath and built automations for my team:

-            - Transformed Business requirements into PDD(Process Definition Document)
+- Transformed Business requirements into PDD (Process Definition Document)
 - Built strong and efficient code using the ReFramework
 - Built tests

-    My biggest impact during this apprenticeship was reducing my team's manual effort and risk of human error in our processes and saving thousand of hours with our automations.
+My biggest impact during this apprenticeship was reducing my team's manual effort and risk of human error in our processes and saving thousands of hours with our automations.

 ---